Overview

 /user disable admin

 MikroTik routers require password configuration, we suggest using a password generator tool to create secure and non-repeating passwords.
-With secure password we mean:
+With a secure password, we mean:

 • Minimum 12 characters;

-• Is not a Dictionary Word or Combination of Dictionary Words;
+• Is not a Dictionary Word or a Combination of Dictionary Words;

 /user set myname password="!={Ba3N!"40TуX+GvKBz?jTLIUcx/,"